dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 # command syntax how to add new aliases to LanDB
 openstack server set --property landb-alias=[YOUR_DOMAIN]--load-0- [YOUR_MINION-0]
 openstack server set --property landb-alias=[YOUR_DOMAIN]--load-1- [YOUR_MINION-1]

+# command syntax how to delete alias from LanDB
+openstack server unset --property landb-alias <minion-name>
 ```
 Please note that `--load-0-` and `--load-1-` (and so on) parameters are
 counters which can start with any number and incremented along with minions